nadarei/nkss-rails/README.md

 too.
 It has quite a bias with our process (for instance: HAML by default), sorry about that.

+Our primary purpose of maintaining this package is to use it for our projects;
+as such, we can't always guarantee that all contributions will be merged in.

 If you feel this is too limiting, you can always override the [templates](https://github.com/nadarei/nkss-rails/tree/master/app/views) or